ModelChecker/moxi-mc-flow/README.md

 - Memouts are reported based on the underlying process being killed due to the call to `ulimit -v 8000000` in each benchmarking script.

-- We do not benchmark btormc using k-induction since there is a bug in its implementation (https://github.com/Boolector/boolector/issues/220)
+- We cannot run btormc using k-induction since there is a bug in its implementation (https://github.com/Boolector/boolector/issues/220)